Vehicle registration plates of the Democratic Republic of the Congo

-The issuing of the current license plates of the DRC began in April 2009.
-The plates are based on the layout of the registration plates of the European Union, but are of a slightly different in size (480 × 112 mm) than the European standard size (520 × 110 mm).
-At the left side is the national flag of the DRC which is displayed with the letters "CGO" below.
-The serial combination consists of five numbers followed.
-In addition, located on the front windshield of the vehicle, a so-called third mark in the form of an 84 × 53 mm large sticker.
-It repeats the serial combination on the plate and it also includes the chassis number of the vehicle.
+Issue of the current design of registration plate in the DRC began in April 2009.
+The plates are based on the layout of registration plates in the European Union, but are of a slightly different size (480 × 112 mm) from the standard European size (520 × 110 mm).
+On the left-hand side is the national flag of the DRC, under which are the letters "CGO".
+This is followed by a four-digit number and two letters.
+In addition, located on the windshield of the vehicle is a so-called third mark in the form of an 84 × 53 mm sticker.
+It repeats the number and letters on the plate and it also includes the chassis number of the vehicle.

 The DRC plates are produced by Utsch.
 The plates have various security features to make counterfeiting difficult.
-For example, the background of all letters has a hologram foil labeled authentic.
-Similar measures are also found in the plates produced by Utsch for the licenses of Egypt and Kyrgyzstan.
+For example, the background of all letters has a hologrammatic foil.
+Similar measures are also found in the registration plates produced by Utsch for Egypt and Kyrgyzstan.